castorini/pygaggle/docs/experiments-monot5-gpu.md

                                                 --t5_output_ids ${DATA_DIR}/query_doc_pair_ids.dev.small.tsv \
                                                 --mono_run ${DATA_DIR}/run.monot5_${MODEL_NAME}.dev.tsv
 ```

+A sample of the monoT5 outputs and the score files can be found in `/project/rrg-jimmylin/shared_files/gcloud/msmarco/monot5/data/` if you are on `Cedar`.

 Now we can evaluate the reranked results using the official MS MARCO evaluation script.
 ```